mclemente/compendium-browser/README.md

 Tired of scrolling compendia?
 Easily browse and filter for spells, feats, items, and NPCs using Compendium Browser.

-Compendium Browser is faster and better-behaved; **it no longer loads all the compendia into memory on start-up** (which sometimes hung servers because of memory or CPU requirements).
-Instead, it filters and loads on-demand, as well as giving you a Module Setting to control how many rows are loaded at a time.

 ## Installation

 1. Go to the Add-on Modules tab in Foundry Setup